afnandamra/reading-notes/401/class-17.md

 ### CDN

 - Content Delivery Network (CDN) is a geographically distributed group of servers that work together to provide fast delivery of Internet content
-- A CDN allows for the fast transfer of data needed for loading Internet content including HTML pages, Javascript files, stylesheets, images, and videos
+- A CDN allows for the fast transfer of data needed for loading Internet content including HTML pages, JavaScript files, stylesheets, images, and videos
 - CDNs work through servers nearest to the website visitor respond to the request
 - The content delivery network copies the pages of a website to a network of servers that are spread out at geographically different locations, caching the contents of the page
 - When a user requests a webpage that is part of a content delivery network, the CDN will redirect the request from the originating site’s server to a server in the CDN that is closest to the user and deliver the cached content